Skip to content

 The gadget and price comparison portal “91mobiles” found entries at the Taiwanese regulatory authority National Communications Commission (NCC) showing new MagSafe chargers with Qi 2.2 support.

 Visually, the devices are indistinguishable from their predecessors.
-The NCC database also lists two versions, which are recognizable in the stored images:
+The NCC database also lists two versions, which are visible in the stored images:

 • 1 meter cable length (model number A3502)